-There are many different causes of urinary tract infection but in general, they are more common in women and the most common bacteria are E. coli and Proteus species.
+There are many different causes of urinary tract infection and they happen in both men and women.
+In general however, they are more common in women and many women experience more than one infection during their lifetimes.
 Most infections result from the bacteria around the urethra ascending into the bladder.

 How are urinary tract infections evaluated?

 The mainstay in diagnosing and properly treating a UTI is a urinalysis and urine culture.
 The urinalysis in a patient with a UTI often shows white blood cells or leukocytes, red blood cells, and on dipstick examination, can be nitrite positive which is a sign of infection.
 The urine culture will identify the specific organism and the lab will then test several antibiotics to determine which ones will work to treat the infection.

 In patients with recurrent or severe infections, abdominal imaging of the kidneys, ureters, and bladder is often also performed to look for stones or other sources of infection in the urinary tract.